Top 11 Risk Factors for Congestive Heart Failure

 CHF Risk Factors

-Now that you understand what causes congestive heart failure to develop, you might want to know more about how to avoid this condition so you can enjoy better cardiovascular health.
+Now that you understand what causes congestive heart failure to develop, you might want to know more about the risk factors of congestive heart failure to avoid this condition and enjoy better cardiovascular health.

 Diabetes is a disease that creates high glucose levels in the blood.
 Typically, your pancreas should create insulin to regulate your blood sugar levels, but when this hormone is lacking, it eventually leads to high blood sugar.
 Diabetes also contributes to hardening and narrowing the arteries, constricting blood flow and increasing your risk of developing heart failure.